NSW State Vegetation Type Map

 How reliable are regional-scale vegetation maps?

-The overall spatial precision (line work) of the State Vegetation Type Map is about 5 metres.
+The map's overall spatial precision (line work) is about 5 metres.
 Spatial precision is facilitated by computer-generated feature recognition software.

 Aerial photographic interpretation is prepared between 1:10000 and 1:20000 scale.

-Attribution accuracy (Plant Community Type) depends on the number of Vegetation Classes being mapped and the quality and number of surveys available for each PCT.
+Attribution accuracy (plant community type) depends on the number of vegetation classes being mapped and the quality and number of surveys available for each plant community type.

-Some PCTs can be mapped with high overall accuracy which reliably represents their distribution.
-Others have very little survey information available so accuracy of the map will be limited.
-Some PCTs have so little survey data that they cannot be mapped at a regional scale.
+Some plant community types can be mapped with high accuracy, reliably representing their distribution.
+Others have very little survey information available, so accuracy of the map will be limited.
+Some plant community types have so little survey data that they cannot be mapped at a regional scale.

-We are validating the SVTM iteratively as resources become available.
+We are validating the State Vegetation Type Map iteratively as resources become available.
 Our general aim is to ensure that it averages at least 70% accuracy on the ground.

 Keeping maps current

-The SVTM is designed to be routinely updated as better information becomes available.
-Annual map updates are coordinated with the maintenance of PCTs.
-Visit Integrated BioNet Vegetation Data for NSW
+The State Vegetation Type Map is designed to be routinely updated as better information becomes available.
+Annual map updates are coordinated with the maintenance of plant community types.
+Visit Integrated BioNet Vegetation Data for New South Wales.

-Anyone can contribute to ongoing improvement of the SVTM by suggesting new or better information through the Provide Feedback button in SEED.
+Anyone can contribute to ongoing improvement of the map by suggesting new or better information through the Provide feedback button in SEED.
 Watch a video to see how.

-Older regional state vegetation maps have now all been incorporated into the new single statewide SVTM.
-Older regional coverages will still be available from SEED and BioNet until early 2023 before being progressively removed.
+Older regional maps were incorporated into the new single statewide State Vegetation Type Map at release C1.1M1.0 (September 2022).
+Older regional coverages will still be available from SEED.

 How do we make sure the maps are prepared in a scientifically rigorous way?

-The Department of Planning and Environment adopts the Scientific Rigour Position Statement (PDF 171KB).
+The department adopts the Scientific rigour position statement (PDF 171KB).

-An independent group of highly regarded and experienced scientists from across Australia and New Zealand were invited to advise DPE during development of the SVTM.
+An independent group of highly regarded and experienced scientists from across Australia and New Zealand were invited to advise the department during the development of the State Vegetation Type Map.
 The peer review group reviewed methods as well as provided directions for improvements.

-The methods we use are supported by published scientific literature before we use them.
-In fact, multinomial modelling and feature recognition are both very active fields in science.
+The methods we use are supported by published scientific literature before use.

 Survey sites